GabrielCalin/PlotKing/README.md

 The application requires:
 -   Python 3.6+
 -   Gradio for the UI
--   Access to a local LLM API (default: `http://localhost:1234/v1/chat/completions`)
+-   Access to an LLM API (default: `http://localhost:1234/v1/chat/completions` for local deployments, but configurable)
 -   Additional dependencies listed in `requirements.txt`

-### Local AI Support

-**Current Status**: PlotKing currently supports local LLM deployments and local Stable Diffusion (via Automatic1111) for image generation with predefined API endpoints: `http://127.0.0.1:1234/v1/chat/completions` for LLMs and `http://127.0.0.1:6969` for Stable Diffusion.
-The LLM endpoint follows the OpenAI-compatible API format, making it compatible with tools like LM Studio.

-**Future Plans**: Support for customizable API endpoints and cloud providers (OpenAI, Anthropic, etc.) is planned for future releases.

 ## Getting Started